Sport and active recreation grants for facilities and equipment

 Before you apply

-You must contact NT Sport and Recreation to discuss the requirements of your application before you apply.
+You must contact Sport and Recreation to discuss the requirements of your application before you apply.

 For more information read before you apply for a sport and active recreation grant.